HOLISMOKES -- II. Identifying galaxy-scale strong gravitational lenses in Pan-STARRS using convolutional neural networks

 \subsection{Selection of lens galaxies}

 Realistic strong lensing simulations require knowledge on the lens mass distribution and redshift.
-We therefore draw our sample of lens LRGs from the SDSS spectroscopic samples with reliable velocity dispersion measurements, to have a proxy of the lens total mass.
-We use the SDSS large scale structure catalogs of galaxies and QSOs for cosmological studies, including LOWZ and CMASS samples for BOSS (from SDSS DR12), and the higher-redshift LRG catalog for eBOSS \citep[from SDSS DR14,][]{bautista18}.
-QSOs are excluded using SDSS {\tt class} flag.
-This results in a broad sample of LRGs selected for their redder rest-frame colors using $gri$ color/magnitude cuts \citep[][]{eisenstein01}.
-The sample is volume limited up to $z \sim 0.4$ (LOWZ), with additionally more luminous LRGs in the range $0.4 < z < 0.7$ (CMASS). eBOSS LRGs lie at higher redshift \citep[$z_{\rm med} \sim 0.7$,][]{prakash16} due to a combination of optical/mid-infrared cuts in SDSS and WISE bands.
+We therefore drew our sample of lens LRGs from the SDSS spectroscopic samples with reliable velocity dispersion measurements, to have a proxy of the lens total mass.
+We used the SDSS large scale structure catalogs of galaxies and QSOs for cosmological studies, including LOWZ and CMASS samples for BOSS (from SDSS DR12), and the higher-redshift LRG catalog for eBOSS \citep[from SDSS DR14,][]{bautista18}.
+QSOs were excluded using SDSS {\tt class} flag.
+This resulted in a broad sample of LRGs selected for their redder rest-frame colors using $gri$ color and magnitude cuts \citep[][]{eisenstein01}.
+The sample is volume limited up to $z \sim 0.4$ (LOWZ), with additionally more luminous LRGs in the range $0.4 < z < 0.7$ (CMASS). eBOSS LRGs lie at higher redshift \citep[$z_{\rm med} \sim 0.7$,][]{prakash16} due to a combination of optical and mid-infrared cuts in SDSS and WISE bands.

-We clean this spectroscopic catalog to keep LRGs with reliable velocity dispersions, using $v_{\rm disp} \leq 500$~km~s$^{-1}$ and $v_{\rm disp,err} \leq 100$~km~s$^{-1}$, and obtain 1\,192\,472 LRGs to build the mocks.
-We then cross-match with the PS1 catalog to obtain their photometry, image depth and seeing FWHM in PS1.
+We cleaned this spectroscopic catalog to keep LRGs with reliable velocity dispersions, using $v_{\rm disp} \leq 500$~km~s$^{-1}$ and $v_{\rm disp,err} \leq 100$~km~s$^{-1}$, and obtained 1\,192\,472 LRGs to build the mocks.
+We then cross-matched with the PS1 catalog to obtain their photometry, image depth and seeing FWHM in PS1.